Software Outsourcing: 2020 - 2021 Guide

 Faster development and Speed up product time-to-market

-Furthermore, changes occurred during will also be addressed quickly to ensure projects can move forward according to schedule.
-The remote development team is motivated to work quickly and deliver projects on-time, providing customers a competitive edge over their competitors.
+Furthermore, changes that occurred will also be addressed quickly to ensure projects can move forward according to schedule.
+The remote development team is motivated to work quickly and deliver projects on time, providing customers a competitive edge over their competitors.

 Cons of Software Outsourcing

 When hiring offshore software outsourcing companies, many of the times, the attractive aspect of cheap labor cost is compromised by low-quality standards.
 Such a risk is inherent when business organizations contracting an external agency to develop their software projects at a cost that is significantly lower than in the local market.
 Besides, not being able to directly manage the personnel working on the development project makes it a challenge to have full visibility into the process as well as to address the problems and providing feedback and guidance to move the project forward.

 Working with IT teams in a remote location could be quite a challenge sometimes due to language and cultural barriers.
 Furthermore, time-zone differences can also prevent customers from effectively scheduling communications and feedback with the outsourcing team, ultimately challenging the project progress updates due to lack of visibility and disruption and connecting.
 Gradually, the combining effects can put a strain on both parties and leave the project vulnerable to the threat of missing deadlines and/or extended timelines, ultimately leading to re-work or failure.

 To avoid such a potential risk, it’s critical to establish frequent online meetings scheduled between clients and the remote team to keep the lines open and provide feedback during each stage to move projects forward.